Telegram for Content Creators: Complete Marketing Guide for 2026

 - Rich media support for photos, videos, documents, and polls

-- Post scheduling built directly into Telegram
+- Post scheduling built directly into the app

-- Detailed analytics showing views, forwards, and growth
+- Detailed analytics showing views, forwards, and growth trends

 Groups: Community Building